i. Divergence is when there is a mismatch between price movement and indicator reading.

 So, we will first try to understand what is RSI and how does it works, and then we will learn about RSI divergence throughout this blog post.

 What is relative strength index (RSI)?

 The Relative Strength Index is a momentum oscillator Indicator which calculates the strength of the price changes happening in the market to show overbought and oversold conditions.

 The RSI is shown as the line between two extreme levels.
 The overbought and oversold levels can be set anywhere between 0-100.

 Understanding the indicator correctly can help you understand the concept of the divergence correctly.
-So, let us try to understand the RSI correctly before we move on further.
+So, lets try to understand the RSI correctly before I move on further.

 Below is the example of the RSI with levels 30 and 70.